sunitha-m25/Heart-Disease-Analysis-Capstone-Project-/README.md

 * Years of Data Covered: 2014–2019
 * Format: CSV
 * Metrics Tracked: Cause of Death, Mortality rates per 100k, Gender, Race and Ethnicity, States and Counties.

+**Quality of the data:**
+* The quality of data was unstructured in nature
+* The data did have missing values and irrelevant columns

+**Preprocessing of data:**
+* All unwanted columns dropped
+* Renamed the remaining columns
+* Rows corresponding to missing values are dropped
+* Duplicate rows are dropped

 **Tools & Technologies**